-For the three months ended March 31, 2019, the Compensation Committee and/or the Stock Award Committee of the Company's Board of Directors, as the case may be, approved the issuance of an aggregate of 647,243 shares of restricted stock units to certain employees, including executive officers, pursuant to the 2000 Equity Incentive Plan.
-These equity awards are subject to vesting provisions and have a weighted-average grant date fair value of \$429.03 and a weighted-average requisite service period of 3.67 years.
-The valuation of restricted stock units with only a service condition or a service and performance condition require no significant assumptions as the fair value of the Company's stock price on the date of grant.
-The Company used revenues and adjusted funds from operations ("AFFO") per share as the performance measurements in the restricted stock units with both service and performance conditions that were granted in the three months ended March 31, 2019.
+For the three months ended March 31, 2020, the Compensation Committee and/or the Stock Award Committee of the Company's Board of Directors, as the case may be, approved the issuance of an aggregate of 653,281 shares of restricted stock units to certain employees, including executive officers, pursuant to the 2000 Equity Incentive Plan.
+These equity awards are subject to vesting provisions and have a weighted-average grant date fair value of \$579.24 and a weighted-average requisite service period of 3.31 years.
+The valuation of restricted stock units with only a service condition or a service and performance condition requires no significant assumptions as the fair value for these types of equity awards is based solely on the fair value of the Company's stock price on the date of grant.
+The Company used revenues and adjusted funds from operations ("AFFO") per share as the performance measurements in the restricted stock units with both service and performance conditions that were granted in the three months ended March 31, 2020.